gaberankin/compressJS.sh/README.md

 $ ./compressjs.hs jquery-ui-1.8.16.custom.min.js chat-widget.js templ.min.js -o outputfile.js
 ```

-The script will prompt you if the file already exists (but only if you specify the output file.  otherwise, it just uses the auto-generated filename based on the date as normal.  this is a todo item that I plan to fix)
+The script will prompt you if the file already exists (but only if you specify the output file.  otherwise, it just uses the auto-generated filename based on the date as normal.  this is a todo item that I plan to fix).

 If you need to automate the action but don't want to have to confirm everytime you want to overwrite the file, add `-y` to the argument list:

 ```bash